Social Security Disability Benefits Frequently Asked Questions

 Yes, we can help you apply for SSD benefits.
-All you have to do is call 1-866-9-4EDGAR (1-866-943-3427), or fill out one of our free legal evaluations to get started.
+All you have to do is call 412-394-1000, or fill out one of our free legal consultations to get started.
 We'll tell you if we think you qualify for SSD benefits.
 If you choose Edgar Snyder & Associates to help you, we make sure your application is as complete as possible, and we submit it for you.
 If you aren't approved, you won't owe us anything.
 You only pay us if you're approved, or we win your appeal.

 If your claim was denied and you believe you qualify for SSD benefits, don't worry.
 You can file an appeal.
 There are several levels of determination for Social Security Disability benefits.
 You have 60 days to appeal a denial to reach the next level of determination.
 If you fail to appeal a denial, you may reapply for Social Security disability or Supplemental Security Income.
 Please keep in mind that 'appealing' and 'reapplying' are not the same thing.
 Reapplying will mean that you have to start the process over again.

 If your initial application was denied, and you believe you qualify, you have 60 days to file an appeal to reach the next level of determination.
 First, you can hire a lawyer and have him or her schedule a hearing.
 Your lawyer should meet with you before the hearing to discuss what will happen and go over questions that are normally asked at the hearing.
-The hearing will be conducted by an Administrative Law Judge and will follow a five-step evaluation.
+The hearing will be conducted by an Administrative Law Judge and will follow a five-step consultation.
 The judge will not issue a decision on the day of the hearing; a "Notice of Decision" will be issued to you and your attorney at the same time, which can take anywhere from two to six months.

 Second, you can move on to an Appeals Council.
 The average processing time for the Appeals Council is 18 to 24 months.
 The council can review your claim and render a decision, choose not to review the claim, or remand your claim back to the Administrative Law Judge for reconsideration.